ab500/ab500.github.io/about.md

 graphics and rendering.
-I've seen it all at this point as I've navigated and stumbled around in a countless number of languages, worked for an alarming number of companies, and written a truly absurd amount of code.
+I've seen it all at this point as I've navigated and stumbled around in a countless number of languages, worked for an alarming number of companies, and written a mountain of code.

-I believe pushing technology forward is one of the most interesting things one can do with their lives.
-Particularly computer science has always captivated me.
+I believe pushing technology forward is one of the most interesting things one can do.
+Computer science has always captivated me.
-If you believe in a deterministic world then you'll believe the way we think and in fact everything that gives rise to that fleeting phenomenon we call consciousness is understandable, describable, and copyable.
+If you believe in a deterministic world then you'll believe the way we think and even everything that gives rise to that fleeting phenomenon we call consciousness is understandable, describable, and copyable.
 To me, computer science is the study of how we do that.
-Curiosity is fundamental to who we are and computer science is all about building the machines that enable understanding and exploration.
+Curiosity is fundamental to who we are and computer science is about building the machines that enable understanding and exploration.
 Algorithms are the ultimate levers by which we pry apart and manipulate our world and through them anything becomes possible.
 How couldn't that get you excited?